Griffith Land & Cattle Co.

 There is also an IHOP restaurant and nice Best Western

-motel in close proximity, (all within sight.)
+motel next to it, (all within sight.)

 This area is called Zion Cross Roads which is the intersection of Interstate-64 and US Hwy-15 in Virginia.